oldnomad/picosocks5/README.md

-  Without at least one of these libraries, PicoSOCKS5 will use standard `rand(3)`, which is very weak, and a home-grown HMAC-MD5 implementation, which may contain errors.
+  Without at least one of these libraries, PicoSOCKS5 will use standard `rand(3)`, which is very weak, and a home-grown HMAC-MD5 implementation, which is not provably secure.
 Also, internal HMAC-MD5 implementation needs macros `htole32(x)` and `le32toh(x)` for converting 32-bit unsigned integers between native (host) byte order and little-endian byte order.
   In many systems these macros are defined in header file `<endian.h>`,